 Low back pain (LBP) is a common and costly condition.1, 2, 3 It is estimated that one in six Australians (approximately 3.7 million people, 13% of the population) experience LBP, and most (80% or 989, 483 people) report limitations in their daily activities.4 In Australia, the direct costs of LBP have been estimated at $4.8 billion.5 Several countries, such as the United Kingdom6 and USA,7 have produced clinical practice guidelines (CPGs) to help guide the management of LBP in primary care.
 Australian guidelines also exist although they are several years out of date.8, 9

-Despite the availability of CPGs for the diagnosis and management of LBP, recent Australian surveys of people who self-manage their back pain10 and those managed by primary healthcare providers11 have revealed that care is often not evidence-based.1 In addition, our recent CareTrack Australia study demonstrated that, on average, people receive evidence-based care for LBP 72% of the time,12, 13 with particularly low compliance for documenting a thorough neurological examination, screening for serious diseases (such as infections), and inappropriate use of drugs (such as steroids) and treatments (such as traction).12 Therefore, the purpose of this wiki-based consultation process is to seek national agreement on what constitutes evidence-based and appropriate care for LBP in Australia, and to organise this information within clinical indicators as a standard of care.
+Despite the availability of CPGs for the diagnosis and management of LBP, recent Australian surveys of people who self-manage their back pain10 and those managed by primary healthcare providers11 have revealed that care is often not evidence-based.1 In addition, our recent CareTrack Australia study demonstrated that, on average, people receive evidence-based care for LBP 72% of the time,12, 13 with particularly low compliance for documenting a thorough neurological examination, screening for serious diseases (such as infections), and inappropriate use of drugs (such as steroids) and treatments (such as traction).12 Therefore, the purpose of this wiki-based consultation process is to seek national agreement on what constitutes evidence-based and appropriate care for adults with LBP in Australia, and to organise this information within clinical indicators as a standard of care.

 - Maher, C.G., Williams, C., Lin, C. and Latimer, J., 2011.
 Managing low back pain in primary care.
 Aust Prescr, 34(128), p.32.